 - 3.1.
-The Board will accept a complaint from any individual against one or more licensees. - 3.2.
+The Board will accept a complaint from any individual against one or morelicensees. - 3.2.
 The complaint may be written or verbal.
 The Board may accept anonymous complaints if the complaint provides enough information to begin an investigation.
 The Board may provide a form for the purpose of completing a complaint.
 Complaints shall include the following: - 3.2.a. name and address of the licensee against whom the complaint is being filed; - 3.2.b. the alleged violation which prompted the complaint; - 3.2.c. the date or dates of the incident prompting the complaint; - 3.2.d. any supporting documents related to the alleged violation; and - 3.2.e. the name, address and telephone numbers of any and all witnesses to the incident. - 3.3.
 The Board shall maintain a log of all complaints, indicating date of receipt, license number of nurse against whom the complaint is filed and the name of the individual filing the complaint. - 3.4.
 A registered professional nurse required to file a complaint with the Board in accordance with this rule or any other applicable state law or rule shall do so within thirty (30) days after their knowledge of the alleged violation. - 3.5.
 Complainants are immune from liability for the allegations contained in their complaints filed with the Board unless the complaint is filed in bad faith or for a malicious purpose. - 3.6.
 The Board or its representatives shall gather information necessary to determine the validity of the complaint.
-All necessary investigative techniques, including but not limited to, subpoenas and interviewing potential witnesses, may be utilized. - 3.7.
+All necessary investigative techniques, including but not limited to, subpoenas and interviewing potential witnesses, may be utilized.

+- 3.7.
 The complainant shall be sent an acknowledgment stating one or more of the following: - 3.7.a.
 The allegations are being reviewed by the Board; or - 3.7.b.
-The allegations are beyond the jurisdiction of the Board; or licensee has fourteen (14) days to respond to the allegations.
+The allegations are beyond the jurisdiction of the Board; or - 3.7.c.
+More information is required in order to fully investigate the complaint. - 3.8.
+The licensee shall be sent a Notice of Complaint containing the allegations.
+The licensee has fourteen (14) days to respond to the allegations.
 The licensee shall also be sent a copy of the complaint filed against his/her license and any supporting documents filed with the complaint.